 Harvesting is one of the fully automated submittal mechanisms for submitting AN 241.1 metadata.
 OSTI began offering this option in 2003 but is now working with the currently harvesting sites to transition them to the AN 241.1 Web Service.
 When all of the sites have switched over, Harvesting will be discontinued.

-To participate in this method for submitting metadata, sites should have a bibliographic database supporting their STI document review/approval/release process and must agree to post full text documents, multimedia, or datasets on their own web server.
-All STI reported via Harvesting must be unclassified with unlimited access and should be fully accessible on the Web to the public and to public search engines.
+The Harvesting sites have a bibliographic database supporting their STI document review/approval/release process, and they post full text documents on their own web servers.
+All STI reported via Harvesting is unclassified with unlimited access and should be fully accessible on the Web to the public and to public search engines such as Google.

-Upfront programming is required on both a site’s end and at OSTI to prepare for Harvesting.
-The coordination, the programming, and the testing period take approximately three months.
-After that, however, the weekly submission of metadata is automatic and without human intervention.
-OSTI sends out a weekly, automated query with a data range that is basically asking, “What records do you have in your database that are either new or that have been updated since the last run?”
+OSTI sends out a weekly, automated query with a date range that is basically asking, “What records do you have in your database that are either new or that have been updated since the last run?”
 The site’s programmed “script,” which resides at a URL on the site’s external server, then, in turn, queries the review/approval database behind the site’s firewall and generates the reply as an XML output file “on the fly.”
 This is the file that OSTI receives, parses according to a customized mapping, and deposits into E-Link.
 All of this typically happens during night or very early morning hours.